RenderKit/embree/README.md

 motion blur, two vertex buffers (`RTC_VERTEX_BUFFER0` and `RTC_VERTEX_BUFFER1`) have to get filled, one for each time step.

-The index buffer contains an array of 32\ bit indices pointing to the ID of the first of four control vertices, while the vertex buffer stores all control points in the form of a single precision position and radius stored in `x`, `y`, `z`, `r` order in memory.
+The index buffer contains an array of 32 bit indices pointing to the ID of the first of four control vertices, while the vertex buffer stores all control points in the form of a single precision position and radius stored in `x`, `y`, `z`, `r` order in memory.
 The hair radii have to be greater or equal zero.
 All buffers have to get unmapped before an `rtcCommit` call to the scene.

+The implementation may choose to subdivide the bezier curve into multiple cylinders-like primitives.
+The number of cylinders the curve gets subdivided into can be specified per hair geometry through the `rtcSetTessellationRate(RTCScene scene, unsigned geomID, float rate)` function.
+By default the tessellation rate for hair curves is 4.

 Like for triangle meshes, the user can also specify a geometry mask and additional flags that choose the strategy to handle that mesh in dynamic